 Firstly, what is responsible tourism?

-Responsible tourism, distilled to its most fundamental form, is when you visit a new country and the impact of that visit is positive.
+Travelling responsibly, distilled to its most fundamental form, is that when you visit a new country and the impact of that visit is positive.

 It’s as simple as that.